 To help you navigate through the economic news, here is a summary of last week’s main events and what to look out for next week.

-Last weeks' key economic news (from 22 to 26 April):
+Last week’s key economic news (from 19 August to 23 August):

 Important for the scenario next week:

 In the US, second estimates for Q2 GDP are expected to ease slightly from 2.1% to 2%.
 The various regional business surveys due during the week (Dallas, Richmond and Chicago) should reveal a shift in sentiment in the manufacturing sector after both positive and negative trade-related news in recent weeks: after a modest improvement for some surveys last month, there are clear risks of renewed falls in indices, even if they are set to steer clear of any recessionary levels in the short term.
 In parallel, durable order goods are expected to regain further, but core orders could be flat after their past month rebound.
 On the consumer side, personal income and spending (July) should remain on a positive trend and core PCE is expected to stabilise on a 1.6% y/y trend.
 Consumer confidence (Michigan index) is expected to be up slightly after having fallen last month, while the Conference Board index could moderate from its record highs reached in July.
 In housing, prices should remain moderate (S&P Corelogic/Case-Shiller index, FHFA house index), and pending home sales should remain flat after last month’s rebound.